 NOTE: Electrical sockets (outlets) in Nicaragua are very similar to the electrical outlets found in the US and Canada.

-Electricity in El Salvador is 115 Volts, alternating at 60 Hertz.
-If you travel to Nicaragua with a device that does not accept 115 Volts at 60 Hertz, you will need a voltage converter.
+Electricity in Nicaragua is 115 Volts, alternating at 60 Hertz.
+If you travel with a device that does not accept 115 Volts at 60 Hertz, you will need a voltage converter.

 Depending on how much you plan to travel in the future, it may be worthwhile to get a combination voltage converter and plug adapter.